**Alt Text:** A person typing on a laptop keyboard.

 How Do Humans Compare?
 Spoiler: Still Reigning Champs!

-Lu’s research juxtaposed the language novelty of human-generated content (novels, poetry, and speeches) with AI creations.
+Lu’s research juxtaposed the linguistic novelty of human-generated content (novels, poetry, and speeches) with AI creations.
 The findings?
 Humans outranked AIs by approximately 80% in poetry, 100% in novels, and a whopping 150% in speeches.
 Who knew humans could score that high without needing a trophy, unlike Denver Broncos fans clinging to Super Bowl memories?

 Peering into the Novelty of Modern Literature